tomash777/Airline-Delay-Kaggle-DataWorkshop/README.md

 # Airline-Delay-Kaggle-DataWorkshop
-'Airline delay' competition on Kaggle from DataWorkshop course
+Solution that has earned 2nd place in 'Airline delay' competition on Kaggle from DataWorkshop course: https://www.kaggle.com/c/airline-delay